ganbuan/CyberNotebook/README.md

 + Source Address - IP address of the device the packet is being sent from
 + Destination Address - IP address the packet is being sent to

 <i>Transmission Control Protocol (TCP)</i> guarantees that any data sent will be received on the other end.
+This protocol operates at the transport layer (i.e. layer 4).
 This is done via a 'three-way handshake':
 1. SYN message is send by the client; initiates a connection and sychronises the two devices.
 2. SYN/ACK packet is sent by the receiving device.
 3. ACK packet is used to acknowledge that the series of packets have been received.